Manu Silva: Club career

 Silva is a youth product of União de Lamas and Feirense.
 He was promoted to the senior Feirense side in the summer of 2020.
 He made his senior and professional debut with Feirense in a 2–0 Liga Portugal 2 loss to Sporting Covilhã on 7 August 2021.
 On 24 May 2022, he renewed his contract with the club.
 He transferred to Primeira Liga side Vitória SC on 30 January 2023 until 2027.

 On 20 January 2025, Silva joined fellow Primeira Liga club Benfica, signing a contract until June 2030, for a reported transfer fee of €12 million, which could rise to €14 million with add-ons, and Vitória keeping a 20% sell-on fee.
 Five days later, he made his debut for the Eagles, coming off the bench in the final minutes of a 3–1 league defeat away at Casa Pia.
 The following week, he started in a 3–2 away victory over Estrela da Amadora.
 However, on 8 February, in a league clash at Estádio da Luz against Moreirense, Silva suffered a complete anterior cruciate ligamente tear on his left knee, which kept him sidelined for several months.
+He returned from injury on 25 November 2025, coming on as a substitute for the final minutes of a 2–0 away victory over Ajax at the UEFA Champions League league phase.